Steel Authority of India Limited (SAIL) has been awarded the Golden Peacock Environment Management award for the year 2020 in the steel sector.

 The air forces of Pakistan and China on Wednesday commenced a joint exercise designed to deepen practical cooperation and improve the actual-combat training level of the two sides.

-The joint air force exercise "Shaheen (Eagle)-IX" started on Wednesday at an oper
+The joint air force exercise "Shaheen (Eagle)-IX" started on Wednesday at a

 What is the Census of India?